Robust Trust: Main Results

 \subsection{Optimality of Trust Region Strategies}

-We call two agent's strategies \emph{equivalent} if, together with some corresponding adviser's adversarial strategies, they induce the same joint distribution over states, types, messages, and actions.
+We call two strategies of the agent \emph{equivalent} if, together with some corresponding adviser's adversarial strategies, they induce the same joint distribution over states, types, messages, and actions.
 The importance of TRSs stems from the following key result.

 \begin{theorem}[Trust Region Solution] Any optimal strategy $\sigma^*$ is equivalent to a trust region strategy with a connected trust region $T$. \end{theorem}

 \begin{proof} See Appendix \ref{proof_thm:trust}. \end{proof}